 • Streamlining: The rider, when in racing position, must remain completely visible from either side of the motorcycle and from above, without having to look through any material.
-Only hands and forearms may be hidden when viewed from above.
+Only hands and forearms may be hidden when viewed from either side and from above.
 The rider must have unrestricted (fore/aft) movement of the arms when seated in racing position.